nnsh93/JavaScript30-Challenges/Challenge #16 - Mouse Move Shadow/README.md

       y = y + e.target.offsetTop;
     }

     //console.log(this,e.target) // 'This' will return if the DOM that the eventListener is attached to is within boundaries.
-As for 'target', it return whichever element the mouse is active hovering.
+As for 'target', it return whichever element the mouse is actively hovering.

     // 2.
 To calculate the text shadow const xWalk = Math.round(( x / width * walk ) - ( walk / 2 ));